- If the Windows Defender cannot be started, you're left open to cyber-attacks and viruses.

 Once the scan is finished, check if the problem still persists.
 If the issue is still present, or if you weren’t able to run SFC scan at all, you might want to try running DISM scan instead.
-To do that, you need to do the following:

 - Open Command Prompt as administrator.

 - When Command Prompt opens, enter the following command:

 - DISM scan will now start.
 The scan can take up to 20 minutes, sometimes more, so you need to be patient and not interrupt it.